IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Implementing effective RFI mitigation is now a necessity on any radio telescope; the task is made even more challenging on recent massively multi-beam systems where real-time processing is required.
 The widely-used static channel masks cannot effectively cope with the RFI environment variations as a function of pointing position or time of the day for example.
 We have introduced IQRM, an algorithm that infers a time-dependent, adaptive channel mask directly from consecutive blocks of search-mode data.
-Moreover, it can perform this task much faster than real-time (approximately 100 times faster on Lovell telescope data, with a single CPU core); it should be possible to integrate it into any existing data processing pipeline without measurably affecting the speed of the overall search process.
-Our tests have shown that in a radio transient search, IQRM is able to largely reduce the number of false positives but also enhance the S/N of genuine astrophysical events; on Lovell telescope data, the number of individual pulses detected from a set of four known pulsars increased by an average factor of 3 when replacing the standard, commonly-used static channel mask by IQRM.
+Our results show that it fulfills all three desirable characteristics for use in real-time searches with modern massively multi-beam systems.
+Firstly, it runs much faster than real-time (approximately 100 times faster on Lovell telescope data, with a single CPU core) and it should thus be possible to integrate it into any existing data processing pipeline without measurably affecting the speed of the whole search process.
+Secondly, in a radio transient search, IQRM is able to largely reduce the number of false positives but also enhance the S/N of genuine astrophysical events; on Lovell telescope data, the number of individual pulses detected from a set of four known pulsars increased by an average factor of 3 when replacing the standard, commonly-used static channel mask by IQRM.
+Lastly, the algorithm is non-parametric and should thus transfer well between different telescopes.
+It must be noted however that the transfer is not entirely trivial, as one important task is still left to the user: finding a spectral moment or statistic that correlates well with the presence of RFI on the observing system at hand.
+Our analysis above indicates that the correct choice depends chiefly on the dynamic range of the input data.
+We found that on MeerKAT, the specific method used to determined the data digitisation levels is such that the standard deviation of the data in a frequency channel is an excellent proxy for RFI contamination, and a natural choice as the IQRM input.
+On the Lovell telescope however, the dynamic range of the data was found to be unexpectedly \textit{reduced} in the presence of strong RFI bursts, due to a technical limitation of the low-noise amplifiers; this motivated using the spectral autocorrelation of the data as an input to IQRM instead.
+With that in mind, the IQRM \textsc{C++} implementation provides multiple spectral statistics to choose from.
+The code is modular and users may add new ones if need be.